Otford Circular via Shoreham Walk

 -

-If it is open, go past a metal fieldgate onto this woodland track.
+If it is open, go past a metal fieldgate onto the woodland track.
 Where it emerges into an open area veer left and take a path curving up through the trees.
 At the top go out through a gate onto a road (Pilgrims Way East).

-- If the Chalk Pit is fenced off, retrace your steps along the footpath and go past the station exit to reach the A225.
+- If the Chalk Pit is fenced off, retrace your steps along the footpath and go past the platform exit to reach the A225.
 Turn right onto its pavement, then turn right again into Pilgrims Way East.
 In 75m you rejoin the main route at the exit from the wood.

 -